ork-labs/ork/docs/ROADMAP.md

 **Objective:** Achieve high test coverage (>90%) for all core Kernel packages, validating the behavior of the refactored engine from the CLI down to the core logic.

-**Rationale:** This milestone ensures that every critical component of the `gxo run` command's execution path is validated.
+**Rationale:** This milestone ensures that every critical component of the `ork run` command's execution path is validated.
 By testing the CLI, system abstractions, configuration loading, and engine orchestration, we build a solid, verifiable baseline before adding new features.

 **Impacted Files & Detailed Changes:**

-*   **New File: `cmd/gxo/main_test.go`**
+*   **New File: `cmd/ork/main_test.go`**
     *   **Action:** Create a test file for the `main` package's handlers.
 This requires mocking system-level functions like `os.Exit` and capturing `stdout`/`stderr` to verify CLI behavior without terminating the test process.
     *   **Implementation Detail:** A test helper function will be created to orchestrate this.
         ```go